retrospect-addon/plugin.video.retrospect/README.md

 1. From that configuration file, find the image for an ARM device that resembles your device.
     * The *Acer Chromebook R13* image has been reported as working for many devices.
     * The device configuration section in the config file has a `URL` field that contains a link to a recovery image.
-1.From that recovery image, you will need the Widevine files located in /opt/google/chrome/libwidevinecdm*.so.
+1. From that recovery image, you will need the Widevine files located in /opt/google/chrome/libwidevinecdm*.so.
-1.These files need to be copied to the `<kodi-profile>/cdm` folder.
+1. These files need to be copied to the `<kodi-profile>/cdm` folder.

 _NOTE: Keep in mind that you might need to try multiple recovery images before you find a working one._